 Parking Services is currently operating at an emergency support level of coverage and patrol for the downtown area.
 In light of the low volume of customers visiting the downtown area, Parking Services is supporting the business owners and employees who are required to be downtown and/or who are supporting downtown by suspending enforcement of non-safety related violations.

 Beginning the week of March 30, these efforts will remain in place for at least 15 days after coronavirus-related restrictions are lifted in order to help businesses recover.
 For more information about which enforcement activities will be suspended and which ones will continue, visit fcgov.com/parking.

 - What business, nonprofit & employee guidance is available for planning & responding to Coronavirus?

 The Economic Health Office is managing resources and support for local businesses, nonprofits, and employees.
 For details, visit fcgov.com/business.

 - Is the City canceling meetings, classes or events?

 The State and County Health departments provide guidance and recommendations for events and large gatherings.

-All City sponsored events of more than 250 people scheduled through May 31 are canceled.
+All City sponsored events of more than 250 people are canceled.
 We will re-evaluate based on current recommendations.

-In addition, all City recreation and cultural facilities are closed through May 31, including all meetings, classes, performances or other events scheduled at those facilities.
+In addition, most City recreation and cultural facilities are closed, including all meetings, classes, performances or other events scheduled at those facilities.

 This recommendation could change quickly, and we will make every effort to notify participants directly of related schedule changes or cancellations.
 Cancellations will also be shared online and on social media.